 He says that for the longest time people were coming in and asking when are you going to bottle or can Halleck?
 He heard it so much that he did some research and built a small, homemade counter-pressure bottle filler.
 They now bottle Halleck exclusively for taproom sales.

 Taproom sales produce margins that are so much better than those for beer sold into distribution.
-Rittenour says the extra money this puts in your pocket helps the brewery purchase things like its commercial keg cleaner.
+Rittenour says the extra cash flow this generates helps the brewery purchase things like its commercial keg cleaner.

 What does the future hold